 Parking is first-come, first-serve.
 Guests who have trouble walking may be dropped off in the Old Main Circle for a short walk to the disability seating area.

-You may view disability parking and drop off location (2014 map to be posted shortly)
+You may view disability parking and drop off location here.

 **Note: a shuttle bus will also loop the various parking lots for guests who require additional assistance.